Adversarially Robust Low Dimensional Representations: Introduction

+Studying robust variants of PCA can lead to new robust primitives for problems in data analysis and machine learning.
+(See Section~\ref{sec:results:applications} for specific examples.)
+Our work is also motivated by emerging paradigms such as {\em adversarial machine learning} and {\em low precision machine learning}.
+The recent phenomenon of {\em adversarial robustness} identified by \citet{szegedy2013intriguing} shows that learning algorithms even when trained on high quality datasets are susceptible to small adversarial perturbations at test time.
+Even though empirical approaches have been proposed~\citep{madry2017towards, zhang2019theoretically}\pnote{add more citations} for designing algorithms that are robust to such perturbations, the current theoretical understanding is limited.
+Moreover in low-precision machine learning, one can achieve substantial performance improvements by quantizing the data to a few most significant bits (e.g., 8-bit arithmetic); this quantization noise is naturally captured as a small perturbation (in $\ell_\infty$ norm) to each training data point~\citep{de2017understanding, de2018high}.

+\emph{Practical implications.} Surprisingly, our techniques for learning robust linear representations also lead to algorithms for making deep neural networks that are highly non-linear in nature, more robust to test-time perturbations.
+In a very recent work, \citet{awasthi2020adversarial} directly build on the theoretical insights developed in this work to design a practical algorithm for making deep neural networks more robust to adversarial perturbations as compared to the state-of-the-art.

-Our optimization problem~\eqref{intro:obj} while motivated by adversarial robustness, has rich connections to (and implications for) well studied problems like the sparse PCA problem~\cite{johnstone2009consistency}.
+\paragraph{Connection to Sparse PCA and generalizations.} While our formulation in \eqref{intro:obj} that is motivated by robustness is new to the best of our knowledge, it has rich connections to (and implications for) well studied problems like the sparse PCA problem~\citep{ZHT06,johnstone2009consistency}.
 Consider the setting when the perturbations are measured in $\ell_\infty$ norm and rank $r=1$.
-The robustness constraint on the projection $\Pi=vv^\top$ imposes an upper bound of $\kappa$ on the ``analytic sparsity'' of the direction $v \in \R^n$ (measured in terms of ratio of $\ell_1$ and $\ell_2$ norms).
-Hence in the special case of $r=1$,
+The robustness constraint on the projection $\Pi=vv^\top$ imposes an upper bound of $\kappa$ on the ``analytic sparsity'' of $v \in \R^n$ (measured as the ratio of $\ell_1$ and $\ell_2$ norms).
+In the special case of $r=1$ the formulation is

-The complementary objective is the $\ell_1$ version of the maximization {\sc sparse PCA} objective,\footnote{It is within a factor $2$ of the $\ell_0$ version where the constraint $\|v\|_1 \leq \kappa$ is replaced by $\|v\|_0 \leq \kappa^2$ (see Section 10.3.3 of \cite{Vershynin}).} which is notoriously hard in the worst-case~\cite{chan2016approximability}.

-For general $q \ge 2$, requiring robustness places a constraint on the dual $\ell_{q^*}$ norm of the direction $v$.
-Moreover for general rank $r \ge 1$, $\norm{\Pi}_{q \to 2}$ gives an upper bound on the $\ell_{q^*}$ norm of every unit vector in the subspace given by $\Pi$ (see Lemma~\ref{lem:robustproperties} for the statement, and Lemma~\ref{lem:basissparsity} for an approximate converse).
-As we will see in Section~\ref{sec:results:worstcase}, we will design algorithms for finding approximately optimal low-dimensional representations that are indeed robust to test-time adversarial perturbations.